-Ever heard the story about the Tates Compass ?
+Ever heard of a Tates Compass ?

 Originally alleged to work only in the Southern Hemisphere as it points South instead of North – it inspired the saying —